DBraun/TouchDesigner_Shared/TOPs/README.md

 ### curl_noise_4D.tox - Curl Noise 4D
 Curl noise of a Simplex 3D or 4D vector field.
 This is great for driving velocities in particle simulations.

+### equirectangular_littleplanet_shader.tox - Equirectangular "Little Planet" Shader
+Turn equirectangular images into "little planet" images.
+It has options for scale and X/Y rotation.

 ### feedback_HSV.tox - Feedback HSV
 A condensed GLSL pipeline for HSV feedback.